Does My Dog Have Worms?

 - Through hunting.
 Wild animals may carry worms.
 If your dog hunts or eats wildlife, they may become infected.

 There are several different types of worms that afflict dogs, from roundworms and whipworms to the sometimes fatal heartworm.

 - Roundworms can grow up to six inches in length.
 They live in the intestines and appear as small, noodle-like bits in fecal matter.
 They cause swollen bellies and are an especially big problem for puppies.

 - Hookworms are thin and small.
 They bite or "hook" into the intestinal wall and are not always visible to the naked eye.
 Hookworms can cause internal bleeding, resulting in bloody stool or anemia.

 - Tapeworms are flat, long worms that live in the intestines.
 Segments of the tapeworm break off and are visible to the naked eye as rice-like grains after they dry out.

 - Heartworms are among the most dangerous because they are so hard to detect.
 They are spread by mosquito bites.
 Normally, until the larvae mature and congregate inside the dog's heart, they produce no symptoms or signs of illness.
-Heart damage can be fatal.
-Signs of heartworm infection are weakness, coughing during exercise, severe weight loss, fainting, coughing up blood and, finally, congestive heart failure.
+But the resulting heart damage can be fatal.
+Signs of heartworm infection are weakness, coughing during exercise, severe weight loss, fainting, coughing up blood, and finally congestive heart failure.

 - Whipworms are thin and thread-like.
 They live in the large intestine.
 Adults may be visible to the naked eye, but do not tend to appear in feces so can be difficult to detect.
 A microscope examination of several fecal samples may be necessary.
 Whipworms are one of the most difficult worms to eliminate, but they are treatable.